-The Border Gateway Protocol (BGP) is the de-facto standard inter-domain routing protocol on the Internet.
-However, it is well known that BGP is vulnerable to a variety of types of attacks, and that a single misconfigured or malicious BGP speaker could result in large scale service disruption.
-We first summarize a set of security goals for BGP, and then propose Pretty Secure BGP (psBGP) as a new security protocol achieving these goals. psBGP makes use of a centralized trust model for authenticating Autonomous System (AS) numbers, and a decentralized trust model for verifying the propriety of IP prefix origination.
+The Border Gateway Protocol (BGP) is an IETF standard inter-domain routing protocol on the Internet.
+However, it is well known that BGP is vulnerable to a variety of attacks, and that a single misconfigured or malicious BGP speaker could result in large scale service disruption.
+We first summarize a set of security goals for BGP, and then propose Pretty Secure BGP (ps-BGP) as a new security protocol achieving these goals. psBGP makes use of a centralized trust model for authenticating Autonomous System (AS) numbers, and a decentralized trust model for verifying the propriety of IP prefix origination.
 We compare psBGP with S-BGP and soBGP, the two leading security proposals for BGP.
-Our analysis suggests that psBGP provides a better balance between security and practicality than either S-BGP or soBGP: it significantly reduces the complexity of prefix onwership verification in S-BGP and soBGP, although in theory offering somewhat less security; and psBGP offers more security than soBGP in terms of AS number authentication and AS\PATH verification, albeit requiring expensive digital signature operations.
-Our performance analysis using real world BGP data suggests that psBGP is practical with respect to the number of certificates to be stored and to be updated per AS.
-We also raise a number of issues of independent interest about the design of S-BGP and soBGP.
+We believe psBGP trades off the strong security guarantees of S-BGP for presumed-simpler operations, while requiring a different endorsement model: each AS must select a small number (e.g., one or two) of its peers from which to obtain endorsement of its prefix ownership assertions.
+This work contributes to the ongoing exploration of tradeoffs and balance between security guarantee, operational simplicity, and policies acceptable to the operator community.

-1 Introduction and Motivation
+1. Introduction and Motivation

 The Internet consists of a number of Autonomous Systems (ASes), each of which consists of a number of routers under a single technical administration (e.g., sharing the same routing policy).
-The Border Gateway Protocol (BGP) [40] is the de facto standard inter-domain routing protocol for exchanging routing information between ASes on the Internet.
-It is well-known that BGP has many security vulnerabilities [29, 35], for example: AS numbers and BGP speakers (routers running BGP) can be spoofed; BGP update messages can be tampered with; and false BGP update messages can be spread.
-One serious problem is that a single misconfigured or malicious BGP speaker may poison the routing tables of many other well-behaved BGP speakers by advertising false routing information (e.g., see [9]).
+The Border Gateway Protocol (BGP) [35] is an IETF standard inter-domain routing protocol for exchanging routing information between ASes on the Internet.
+It is well-known that BGP has many security vulnerabilities [24, 30], for example: AS numbers and BGP speakers (routers running BGP) can be spoofed; BGP update messages can be tampered with; and false BGP update messages can be spread.
+One serious problem is that a single misconfigured or malicious BGP speaker may poison the routing tables of many other well-behaved BGP speakers by advertising false routing information (e.g., see [10]).
 Examples of consequences include denial of service (i.e., legitimate user traffic cannot get to its ultimate destinations) and man-in-the-middle attacks (i.e., legitimate user traffic is forwarded through a router under the control of an adversary).